 A contract clearance ensures the Provincial Sales Tax (PST) has been accounted for correctly before a contract is finalized.

-Under Section 29 of The Provincial Sales Tax Act, non-resident contractors completing services to real property in Saskatchewan are required to post a guarantee bond or cash deposit in an amount equal to 6% of the total amount to be paid under the contract.
+Under Section 29 of The Provincial Sales Tax Act, non-resident contractors consuming or using equipment or other goods during the completion of a contract in Saskatchewan are required to post a guarantee bond or cash deposit in an amount equal to 6% of the total amount to be paid under the contract.
 Alternatively, contractors may obtain a clearance letter to provide to the principal.
 Principals should maintain a holdback of 6 per cent until a clearance letter is provided or proof of bonding is obtained.

 The principal must ensure that the contractor complies with this provision, as failure to do so can leave the principal liable for any taxes which the contractor fails to remit, in addition to possible fines and penalties.